 5. Create, review, and stick to personal and business budgets

-Make sure your monthly student loan debt payments are included in your personal budget, as well as all your living expenses.
 This will give you a clear picture each month of how much personal funding you have available to invest in your business as needed.

 Pursuit is here to help

-As with any debt, they key to success with student loan debt is to stay proactive and repay it as agreed.
+As with any debt, the key to success with student loan debt is to stay proactive and repay it as agreed.
 If you’re growing your business and need to reserve your personal funds for your personal obligations, maybe it’s time to consider a small business loan!

-Pursuit has business loans for working capital, to refinance business debt, and more for businesses in New York, New Jersey, Pennsylvania, and Connecticut.
-Reach out today to learn more about how we can work together.
+Pursuit has more than 15 business loan programs for working capital, to refinance business debt, and more for businesses in New York, New Jersey, Pennsylvania, Connecticut, Illinois, and Delaware.